-Superstate USTB is a well-structured tokenized Treasury product with strong regulatory compliance and institutional backing ($101M in funding).
-The main risks are centralization (allowlist gating, oracle control) and regulatory uncertainty for tokenized securities.
+Superstate USTB is a well-structured tokenized Treasury product with strong regulatory compliance and institutional backing.
+The March 2026 Invesco transition — bringing a $1.7T AUM traditional asset manager as fund manager — meaningfully reduces management counterparty risk.
+Superstate's SEC transfer agent registration and pending money market fund reclassification further strengthen the regulatory standing.
+Remaining risks are centralization (allowlist gating controlled by Superstate, oracle control) and residual regulatory uncertainty for tokenized securities on-chain.
 Suitable for qualified investors seeking on-chain Treasury yield with institutional-grade compliance.

 Risk Breakdown